MCSPenguin/CivCorp/Bylaws.rst

    present.

 #.
 The Board of Directors can take an action without a meeting if a majority
-   agree on that action in writing within 3#.days of the first signature.
+   agree on that action in writing within 30 days of the first signature.

 Officers
 ********************************************************************************